 One of the exclusive First Citizens offerings is called Intelligent Deposit ATM Banking.
 With this, you can make cash or check deposits at any time without envelopes or deposit slips.

-As one of the most respected community banks in Norfolk, VA, as well as a top bank in Virginia Beach, Richmond, and throughout the entire state, TowneBank offers personal, business and wealth services.
+As one of the most respected community banks in Norfolk, VA, as well one of the top banks in Virginia Beach, Richmond, and throughout the entire state, TowneBank offers personal, business and wealth services.
 TowneBank also operates in the Outer Banks of North Carolina.

 Key Factors That Enabled This to Be Named as One of the Best Banks in Virginia

 Below are essential reasons TowneBank was selected as a contender for the best bank in Virginia and one of the best banks in Virginia Beach.